pushpanjali93/maternaVirtualSolutions/README.md

 Code Description:
 This assignment only covers basic test cases around Google Search.
 It can be extended to cover more deeper scenarios.
-The focus of this assignment was only to highlt code scalability & configurability.
+The focus of this assignment was only to highlight code scalability & configurability.

 Test Case 1:
 1. Set Cookies in order to avoid Privacy Popups in Chrome.